Menu

 He is in great demand as a conductor of opera, but also devotes himself with passion, as can be seen from his busy schedule, to the symphonic repertoire, which has taken him to the Accademia Nazionale di Santa Cecilia, Gewandhaus Leipzig, Sächsische Staatskapelle Dresden, Orchestra Sinfonica di Milano, the Mahler Chamber Orchestra, the St. Petersburg Philharmonic Orchestra, London Philharmonia Orchestra, Tonkünstler Orchestra, Euskadiko Orchestra, Tokyo Symphony Orchestra, Orchestra Haydn and Tokyo Philharmonic Orchestra.

 From the spring of 2022 to that of 2025, he served as Chief Conductor of the Hungarian Radio Symphony Orchestra and Choir, whose repertoire he is enriching with masterpieces by Richard Strauss and Mahler, but also Italian orchestral works by Martucci and Respighi.
-He has created an intense partnership with these historic ensembles, now continuing as their Honorary Conductor, in Budapest, on tour and in recordings.
-Their first CD, released in spring 2024, consists of the Requiem and Stabat mater by Elisabetta Brusa, one of the most innovative and eminent composers in the world.
+His collaboration with the historic Hungarian ensemble continues intensively, both in Budapest and on tour, as well as in recordings.
+Their first CD, released in spring 2024, consists of the Requiem and Stabat mater by Elisabetta Brusa.

-Since 2017, Riccardo Frizza has been musical director of the Bergamo Donizetti Festival, where he conducted Il castello di Kenilworth in 2018, Lucrezia Borgia in 2019 for the first performance of the new critical edition of the score published by Ricordi and Fondazione Teatro Donizetti, Marin Faliero and Belisario in 2020, L’elisir d’amore in 2021, La Favorite in 2022, Il diluvio universale in 2023 and Roberto Devereux in 2024.
+Since 2017, Riccardo Frizza has been musical director of the Bergamo Donizetti Festival, where he conducted Il castello di Kenilworth in 2018, Lucrezia Borgia in 2019 for the first performance of the new critical edition of the score published by Ricordi and Fondazione Teatro Donizetti, Marin Faliero and Belisario in 2020, L’elisir d’amore in 2021, La Favorite in 2022, Il diluvio universale in 2023, Roberto Devereux in 2024 and Caterina Cornaro in 2025.
 His Donizetti repertoire also includes Lucia di LammermoorLinda di ChamounixMaria StuardaLa fille du régiment, Don Pasquale and Anna Bolena.

 On 4 December 2024, he was also appointed the artistic director of the Donizetti Opera.